 The number one problem I have encountered causing the operational problems are policies created by senior managers who are out of touch with their front-line managers and, most importantly, their customers.
-When sales decline, instead of addressing the real problem of poor customer service, the first thing senior managers will do is to reduce the front-line workforce and close stores.
+When sales decline, instead of addressing poor customer service’s real problem, the first thing senior managers will do is reduce the front-line workforce and close stores.
 What got them in trouble in the first place was poor customer service.
-This move only exacerbates the problem and the steady decline to business failure has begun.
+This move only exacerbates the problem, and the steady decline to business failure has begun.

 No Defined Company Mission Statement or S&OP

 Rarely do front-line managers know what the company’s mission is.
 When I ask the question, I usually get something like, “I guess it’s to make X product.”
-Managers without a clear understanding of the company’s mission and how the company wants to accomplish the mission are essentially directionless with no guide for decision-making.
-Without this critical guidance, companies fall victim to what is called the strategy du jour when companies are sold a strategy that is widely used or popular at the current time and usually does not fix the underlying company problems.
+Without a clear understanding of the company’s mission and how the company wants to accomplish the mission, managers are essentially directionless with no guide for decision-making.
+Without this critical guidance, companies fall victim to the strategy du jour.
+They are sold a widely used strategy or one popular at the time, but it does not fix the underlying company problems.

 Policies that Drive Away Customers